 Transgenic seed for growing commercial cotton crops is controlled by patent holders; the main holder being Monsanto Company based in St Louis, US.
 It is estimated that the ten largest transnational seed companies account for 67% of the global proprietary seed market; Monsanto, DuPont, Syngenta alone lay claim to 47%.
+With the proposed merger between Bayer and Monsanto ahead, the stranglehold could increase.
+See the blog for Traidcreaft: https://traidcraftindepth.org/2016/10/25/merger-mania-in-the-agricultural-seeds-and-chemicals-sector/.

-The bottom line is that patented gene technologies will concentrate corporate control, inhibit public sector research funding, raise the cost to the farmer, and continue to affect farmers' rights to exchange and save seed.18 To keep control, transnational seed companies are phasing out conventional varieties, leaving farmers little choice but to buy genetically engineered seeds, frequently at higher prices.19 In 2016, most raw cotton will have been grown from genetically engineered seed.
+The bottom line is that patented gene technologies will concentrate corporate control, inhibit public sector research funding, raise the cost to the farmer, and continue to affect farmers' rights to exchange and save seed.
+To keep control, transnational seed companies are phasing out conventional varieties, leaving farmers little choice but to buy genetically engineered seeds, frequently at higher prices.
+In 2016, most raw cotton will have been grown from genetically engineered seed, but in India, they are developing Bt seeds that can be re-used while restricting the fees to biotechnology companies.

-Transgenic cotton is either herbicide tolerant and/or has insecticidal traits20.
-It represents 94% of the cotton acreage grown in the US and in nine of eleven US cotton-growing states 95-98% of planted cotton seed is transgenic.21 Australia plants 99.5% transgenic cotton, and of that 95% is 'stacked' for insect resistance and herbicide tolerance.^{22 23} In India, 95% of all cotton seed is controlled by Monsanto.
+Transgenic cotton is either herbicide tolerant and/or has insecticidal traits.
+It represents 94% of the cotton acreage grown in the US and in nine of eleven US cotton-growing states 95-98% of planted cotton seed is transgenic.
+Australia plants 99.5% transgenic cotton, and of that 95% is stacked for insect resistance and herbicide tolerance.
+In India, 95% of all cotton seed is controlled by Monsanto.